Ukraine’s Zelensky fires top security chief and prosecutor - The Boston Globe

 “They will momentarily face Doomsday,” Medvedev said Sunday.
 “It would be very hard for them to hide.”

-Medvedev, who once was touted by the West as more liberal compared to Putin, said Russia will press its action in Ukraine until fulfilling its stated goal of “denazifying” and “demilitarizing” the country.
-He predicted the fighting will "undoubtedly lead to the collapse of the existing regime” in Kyiv.
+Medvedev, once touted by the West as more liberal compared with Putin, said Russia will press its offensive until fulfilling its stated goal of “denazifying” and “demilitarizing” Ukraine.
+He predicted the fighting will “undoubtedly lead to the collapse of the existing regime” in Kyiv.

+Zelensky condemned Medvedev’s Doomsday comment as “intimidation” and said it was Russia that would eventually face a “Day of Judgment.”

+“And not in a figurative sense, not as loud talk, but literally,” he said Sunday.

 While focusing on the Donbas, the Russians have hit areas all across the country with missile strikes.

-On Sunday in central Ukraine, relatives and friends attended a funeral for Liza Dmytrieva, a 4-year-old girl killed Thursday in a Russian missile strike.
+In central Ukraine, relatives and friends attended a funeral Sunday for Liza Dmytrieva, a 4-year-old girl killed Thursday in a Russian missile strike.
 The girl with Down syndrome was en route to see a speech therapist with her mother when the missiles struck the city of Vinnytsia.
 At least 24 people were killed, including Liza and two boys, ages 7 and 8.
 More than 200 others were wounded, including Liza’s mother, who remains in an intensive care unit.

 Advertisement